 (b) may revoke, cancel, suspend or impose conditions or restrictions on any licence issued to the owner under section 26; and

-(c) may report its findings to the Attorney-General.
+(c) may report their findings to the Attorney-General.

-34 In addition to the powers, rights, and obligations, created by this Act, the provisions of the general law, either statutory or otherwise, apply to an owner or trust company with respect to any perpetual care funds in his or its hands to the same extent as they are applicable to any trustee having funds or property in his hands for charitable purposes.
+In addition to the powers, rights, and obligations, created by this Act, the provisions of the general law, either statutory or otherwise, apply to an owner or trust company with respect to any perpetual care funds in their hands to the same extent as those provisions apply to any trustee having funds or property in the trustee's hands for charitable purposes.

-34.1(1) A person who contravenes any provision of this Part or an order or direction of the board made under this Part is guilty of an offence and is liable on summary conviction,
+A person who contravenes any provision of this Part or an order or direction of the director made under this Part is guilty of an offence and is liable on summary conviction,

 (a) in the case of an individual, to a fine of not more than $5,000. or imprisonment for a term of not more than two months, or both; and